Living with someone with Depression

 - Don’t make excuses for them.
 They need empathy and support, but also need encouragement to push themselves and try to improve.

 - Encourage them to seek help: Without professional intervention, they will be less likely to recover from their depression.
+There are support groups and even rehab.

 - Recognize when depression starts to worsen.
 If you think there may be a risk of suicide, ask them straight up if they are considering suicide.
 If you think someone is suicidal, contact the National Suicide Prevention Lifeline at 1-800-273-8255 as soon as possible.

 Consider support groups.
 You can find depression family support groups online and in person.
 Group members often learn from one another about healthy ways of coping with stress, improving sleep, improving communication with family, better advocating for themselves with their healthcare team, generally improving their quality of life.
-The same is true for those supporting a family member with a diagnosis.
+The same is true for those supporting a family member with a disorder diagnosis.
 Support groups help with resilience and hope.
 Don’t forget you can’t share what you don’t have, so being able to experience peace and joy will be the foundation to have communication without going ‘down with the other’.being affected by someone else’s state of mind.